colomoto/colomoto-web/pages/index.rst

 We run a `mailing list <http://groups.google.com/group/colomoto-discuss/>`_ for the colomoto community at colomoto-discuss@googlegroups.com.

-There is also a `Colomoto group on LinkedIn <http://www.linkedin.com/groups/CoLoMoTo-4375380>`_.
+There is also a `CoLoMoTo group on LinkedIn <http://www.linkedin.com/groups/CoLoMoTo-4375380>`_.